satuhark/practice-assignment/PreliminarySchedule.md

 **Session 2:**
 - Set up development environment for React.
 - Configure project structure and file organization.
-- Set up version control using Git and establish a repository.
+- Get started with Git to track changes and save project progress.
+Create a repository to store your project files
 - Create initial React components for layout and routing.

 **Session 3:**